 Long Island Divorce Attorneys Protect Your 401(k)

 Few assets have a greater impact on your financial security than your retirement savings.
 Divorce can throw a wrench in the works, so that all your best-laid plans grind to a halt.
-If you’re anxious about what New York’s Domestic Relations Law will do to your pension plans or 401(k), Bryan L. Salamone & Associates, P.C. can put your mind at ease.
-Our aggressive attorneys fight for your financial rights, helping to ensure the court grants you a fair share of retirement savings and that any documentation is precisely drafted to deliver the intended result.
+If you’re anxious about how New York’s Domestic Relations Law or the specific decision in your case will affect your pension plan or 401(k) account, Bryan L. Salamone & Associates, P.C. can provide a thorough analysis.
+Our aggressive attorneys fight for your financial rights during negotiations and urge courts to preserve your fair share of retirement savings.

 The case for sharing retirement benefits under New York’s Domestic Relations Law